Das Trader Review

 The DAS trader PRO (DTP) platform can be subscribed directly from the creators at $125-per month paid through PayPal for the basic subscription that includes real-time quotes, level 2, advanced charts and basic built-in scans.

-Many online brokers offer Das trader PRO at varying rates ranging from free up to $150-per month depending on traded volume, promotions and data packages.
+Many online brokers, such as SpeedTrader and Cobra Trading, offer Das trader PRO at varying rates ranging from free up to $150-per month depending on traded volume, promotions and data packages.
 With trading platforms, brokers may offer discounts or even waive the software and platform fees based on total number of shares traded monthly.
 Brokers may charge exchange and data in addition to the platform fees.

 Das Trader Features